paigehauntology/jekyll-TeXt-theme/index.md

 ---
 layout: article
-title: Hauntology-- A philosophical concept from Jacques Derrida.
-To be haunted in the present by lost futures.
+title: Hauntology--- To be haunted in the present by lost futures.
 article_header:
   type: overlay
   theme: dark